The Landsgemeinde of Glarus

 The Landsgemeinde’s origins lie in the thirteenth and fourteenth centuries.
 The first Landsgemeinde was mentioned in a document in Schwyz in 1294, and the first mention in Glarus dates back to 1387.

-The Landsgemeinde, however, has its direct origins in settling disputes between and within the Orte and agreements on grazing land, trade, and other economic topics.
+The Landsgemeinde originated in dispute settlement between and within the Orte and agreements on grazing land, trade, and other economic topics.
 The free farmers organized themselves in the so-called Markgenossenschaften to manage common grazing land.

-Moreover, in the fourteenth and early fifteenth centuries, the Habsburg Emperor granted the Orte de facto independent territories, the Reichsunmittelbarkeit.
-Furthermore, the Emperor suffered one military defeat against the wayward Orte, starting with Morgaten in 1315.
+Moreover, the Habsburg Emperor granted the Orte the Reichsunmittelbarkeit in the fourteenth and early fifteenth centuries.
+Furthermore, the Emperor suffered one military defeat after another against the Orte, starting with Morgaten in 1315.

 Voting rights were granted to all male citizens who had completed their military service (over the age of 14 or 16) and were residents of Glarus.

-The Constitution contained two important provisions: the principle of most votes counted, and the Landsgemeinde always had the last word.
-In other words, the individual citizens were the sovereign, not a few (powerful) families or functions.
+The Constitution contained two important provisions: the principle of the most votes counted and the Landsgemeinde always having the last word.
+In other words, the individual citizens were the sovereigns, not a few (powerful) families or functions.

 Although the Landsgemeinde has serious shortcomings in today’s standards and political reality, including vote-buying, which was often more intractable, it was a unique institution in Europe.
 Nowhere else did individual citizens have the last word.